What are the sample volume requirements?

 ** Cerebrospinal fluid, urine, tissue culture supernatants, bronchoalveolar lavage, synovial fluid, tissue extracts, tears, skin washings, etc.

-If your volumes are not sufficient, please contact Myriad RBM for other options and information.
+If your volumes are not sufficient, please contact RBM for other options and information.

 What sample types are acceptable?

 Serum, plasma, urine, cell culture supernatants, CSF, and BALF are our standard acceptable sample types.
-All other sample types will be handled as a custom service and some may not be feasible for testing.
+All other sample types will be designated “other fluids” and some may not be feasible for testing.

 What is the standard turnaround time for receiving results?

-Once samples have been released for testing by Myriad RBM, most samples are completed within 10 business days.
-Longer times are required if a minimum number of samples is not submitted for certain MAPs.
+Once samples have been released for testing by RBM, most orders are completed within 10 business days for MAP testing and 20 business days for Simoa testing.
+Longer times are required if a minimum number of samples is not submitted for certain MAPs or Simoa assays.

 Can samples be tested if my volume does not meet the standard volume requirements?